andydurette/Bees/README.md

 # Bee site built with react

-This is a website about Bee's using React and React Router.
+This is a website about Bee's using utilizing React and React Router to better hone my react skills.

 Live Link: https://bees-react.netlify.com/